 '''

 age = input('What is your age? ')

-print "Ok, so you're half way to %d, wow!" % (age2)
+fprintf('Ok, so you are half way to %d, wow!\n', age2)

 '''

-So, after having interpreted and run the first line, Python has established the variable age and assigned your input to it.
+So, after having interpreted and run the first line, Matlab has established the variable age and assigned your input to it.
 The second line combines the calculation of twice the age with a message printed on the screen.
 Try these two lines in a little test program to see for yourself how it works.